Tomic-Riedel/Flutter-Roadmap/How To Contribute.md

 ### Create a new topic

-When you create a new topic, please classify it so that it fits the difficulty level of Flutter reached in this section.
-For example, you should not put anything about StateManagement right after installing Flutter, otherwise your contribute will be rejected.
+When you create a new topic, please create a new markdown file in the directory "Drafts" and name the file after the topic.
+As you write, keep the following criteria in mind:

 - When you link sources, i.e. YouTube videos, articles, websites or other, you go by the following scheme
     - [{Author} - {Title} :] {Source}